TheShermanTanker/pypy/pypy/doc/extradoc.rst

 * `A Way Forward in Parallelising Dynamic Languages`_,
   R. Meier, A. Rigo

-* `Runtime Feedback in a Meta-Tracing JIT for Efficient Dynamic Languages`_, C.F.
-Bolz, A. Cuni, M. Fijalkowski, M. Leuschel, S. Pedroni, A. Rigo

-* `Allocation Removal by Partial Evaluation in a Tracing JIT`_, C.F.
-Bolz, A. Cuni, M. Fijalkowski, M. Leuschel, S. Pedroni, A. Rigo

-* `Towards a Jitting VM for Prolog Execution`_,
-  C.F.
-Bolz, M. Leuschel, D, Schneider

-* `High performance implementation of Python for CLI/.NET with JIT compiler generation for dynamic languages`_,
-  A. Cuni, Ph.D. thesis

-* `Tracing the Meta-Level: PyPy's Tracing JIT Compiler`_, C.F.
-Bolz, A. Cuni, M. Fijalkowski, A. Rigo

-* `Faster than C#: Efficient Implementation of Dynamic Languages on .NET`_,
-  A. Cuni, D. Ancona and A. Rigo

-* `Automatic JIT Compiler Generation with Runtime Partial Evaluation`_ (Master Thesis), C.F.
-Bolz

 * `RPython: A Step towards Reconciling Dynamically and Statically Typed OO Languages`_, D. Ancona, M. Ancona, A. Cuni and N.D.
 Matsakis